awesome-pro/neon-website/content/docs/unused/prisma-guide.md

 - Prisma Migrate: A schema migration system
 - Prisma Studio: A GUI for viewing and editing data in your database

-This guide steps you through how to connect from Prisma to Neon, how to use Prisma Migrate to create and evolve a schema, how to add data using the Neon SQL Editor or Prisma Studio, how to send queries using Prisma Client, and finally, how to introspect an existing database using the Prisma CLI.
+This guide steps you through how to connect from Prisma to Neon, how to use Prisma Migrate to create and evolve a schema, how to add data using the Unique SQL Editor or Prisma Studio, how to send queries using Prisma Client, and finally, how to introspect an existing database using the Prisma CLI.

-## Create a Neon project and copy the connection string
+## Create a Unique project and copy the connection string

-1. In the Neon Console, click **Create a project** to open the **Project Creation** dialog.
+1. In the Unique Console, click **Create a project** to open the **Project Creation** dialog.
 1. Specify your project settings and click **Create Project**.

 The project is created and you are presented with a dialog that provides connection details.
 Copy the connection string, which looks similar to the following: